hightechu/hightechu-discord-bot/GETTING_STARTED.md

 ### Prefix

 You can update the prefix for interacting with your Discord Bot.
-Currently to interact with the Discord Bot you would type `!command` however, you can instead configure the interaction to be `!bot command`.
+Currently to interact with the Discord Bot you would type `!command`.
+However, you can instead configure the interaction to be `!bot command`.
 This is helpful if you have multiple Discord Bots in a server.

-Step 1: Update the prefix in `config.json`.
+Step 1: Update the prefix in the `config.json` file.

 ```bash
 # Prefix for Summoning your Discord Bot